nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 We can call the `sklearn_Explain_Importances` function in the load script to understand the importance assigned to each feature by the estimator.
 This can help guide further exploration of the data with Qlik; analyzing how the target changes with selections made to the most influential features.

 This function is only valid if `calculate_importances=true` is passed in the execution arguments.
-In addition, `test_size` should be greater than zero in the execution arguments or the `sklearn_Calculate_Metrics` function should have been called explicitly with a test dataset.
+In addition, `cv` or `test_size` should be greater than zero in the execution arguments or the `sklearn_Calculate_Metrics` function should have been called explicitly with a test dataset.

 ```
 // Remember to pass calculate_importances=true in the execution arguments